It’s almost Valentine’s Day; love is in the air. When Valentine’s Day is near, we often think of cupid.

 The story of Cupid is a myth.
-A myth is a traditional story or legend that is believed to be true but really isn’t.
-In Roman mythology, Cupid was the son of Venus the goddess of love and beauty.
-In Greek mythology her name is Aphrodite.
+A myth is a traditional story or legend believed to be true but isn’t.
+In Roman mythology, Cupid’s mother was Venus, the goddess of love and beauty.
+In Greek mythology, her name is Aphrodite.
 Cupid’s father was Mars, the Roman god of war.

 In Roman mythology, Cupid also goes by the name Amor or Cupido.
 In Greek mythology, he also goes by Eros.